 • Shop at the Nassau Straw Market

 This is where things get interesting.
-Highborne Cay or Highbourne Cay is a private island, inviting you into the vast stretch of the breathtaking Exumas.
+Highborne Cay, or Highbourne Cay, is a private island that invites you into the vast stretch of the breathtaking Exumas.
 Interesting because cruise ships and cruises can’t go in, and this is where your tropical Bahamas holiday yacht charter actually begins.

 Sailing in Highborne Cay – Things to Know